insum-labs/starter-project-template/release/README.md

 $SQLCL <test_connection_string>
 ```

-Once this is done manually run through the sections in `_release.sql` and copy and past section(s) of code into the terminal as shown below.
+Once this is done manually run through the sections in `_release.sql` and copy and paste each section(s) of code into the terminal as shown below.
 When/if the `_release.sql` contains files that are referenced in the `release/code` folder it's recommended you open those up manually and do the same thing (i.e. copy and paste).

 ![VSC-demo](../.vscode/img/vsc-manual-release.gif)